ka215/cdbt/readme.txt

 13. You can modify table as add an index or column in the table, and delete or change.
 As you can be done that easily by using various presets.

 == Changelog ==

+= 1.1.9 =
+* Fixed a bug that have included no data in the downloaded a csv file when you export data of the table that does not have the "created" column.

 = 1.1.8 =
 * Resolved the problem that sortable content (on the Table Creator) of jQuery UI in some browsers, such as Firefox can be selected.